Denver museum to return looted relics to Cambodia after U.S. moves to seize them

-The repatriation announcement comes amid mounting pressure by U.S. and Cambodian authorities on prominent art institutions to reexamine their collections of Khmer art, especially pieces acquired over decades of unrest in the country when looters stole vast numbers of culturally significant antiquities.
-And it closely follows an investigation by The Washington Post and the International Consortium of Investigative Journalists, which reported in October that 10 museums — among them the Denver Art Museum — hold 43 relics in their collections linked to a notorious indicted art dealer, Douglas Latchford.
+The repatriation announcement comes amid mounting pressure by U.S. and Cambodian authorities on prominent art institutions to reexamine their collections of Khmer art, especially pieces acquired over decades of unrest in Cambodia, when looters stole vast numbers of culturally significant antiquities.
+And it closely follows an investigation by The Washington Post and the International Consortium of Investigative Journalists, which reported in October that 10 museums — among them the Denver Art Museum — hold 43 relics in their collections linked to a notorious indicted art dealer, Douglas Latchford, who died before he could be tried.

 “I am delighted by the upcoming return of these four highly significant cultural objects to Cambodia,” said Phoeurng Sackona, the Cambodian Minister of Culture and Fine Arts.
 “Each one has a fascinating story and priceless value to our nation.”